rosstewart/MutPred-PPI/README.md

 - `torch_geometric==2.6.1` - Graph neural networks
 - `transformers==4.46.0` - Protein language models
 - `numpy`, `scipy`, `joblib` - Scientific computing

+## Licensing Note

+GATMutPPI operates under a dual-license structure depending on your structural data source:
+- **When using AlphaFold3 structures**: Non-commercial use only (Path A)
+- **When using PDB/experimental structures**: Standard MIT license (Path B)

+See LICENSE file for complete details.
+Users must document their structure sources.

 ## Quick Start